sergio-carlavilla/doc-todo/README.md

 Documentation left to sync:

-- In japanese handbook: l10n, cutting-edge, multimedia, security
+- In japanese handbook: l10n, cutting-edge, security
 - Glossary in the handbook.
 - Some i18n things in the Hugo theme, but not related to any book or article.
 - Really old releases in i18n